kam33l/frontendmentor-challenges/product-preview-card-component-main/README.md

 ## My process

-- The first problem was make it load the righ image depending on the avaliable screen width resoultion.
+- The first problem was make it load the right image depending on the avaliable screen width resoultion.
 I used <source media> solution described at https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images

 - I measured the original template and wrote the html, css code